State Guide · Bihar

 Bihar has an active land records modernisation programme.
 Its Bhumijankari portal is one of the most comprehensive for online property verification in eastern India.
 The Bihar Land Mutation Amendment Act 2021 has made the mutation process more rigorous and boundary-accurate.
 However, three things require extra vigilance: the imminent circle rate revision in major cities, SC/ST and vested land restrictions that vary by district, and flood risk in North Bihar that is among the most severe in India.

-Registration fee difference from other states: Bihar does NOT offer a registration fee concession for women - only the stamp duty rate differs.
+Bihar does not offer a registration fee concession for women — only the stamp duty rate differs.
 Female buyers pay 5.7% stamp duty (vs 6.3% for males) but the 2% registration fee is the same for everyone.
 This is different from states like Gujarat (which waives registration for women) or HP (which caps it).
 Factor both charges into your budget.

 II